Benjamin Cull: Personal life

 Cull had an interest in cars and golf.

 Cull has two sisters and brother, two of whom have played for England and Southampton as goalkeepers.

 Cull got engaged to his partner Daisy Morrison on Friday 18 August 2023.
 Cull had met Morrison in December 2019 after talking via Instagram.
-Morrison claimed that Cull used his cancer as a chat up line, stating that he'd tell her about it 'over a date'.
-Morrison stated that she couldn't really say no.
+Morrison claimed that Cull used his cancer as a chat up line, stating that he would tell her about it 'over a date'.
+Morrison stated that she could not really say no.

 In August 2022, Cull's partner Daisy Morrison set up a GoFundMe page for the couple to go on holidays, adventures and through a bucket list for Cull.
 Morrison mentioned how Cull had done 'insane amounts of fundraising for Teenage Cancer Trust' but that she thought it was time he got help 'to do everything he wants to do and make memories with those around him'.

 As of September 2023, £25,000 has been donated.
 The donations paid for, amongst other things, Cull and Morrison to visit a spa and golf hotel in Wales, get tickets for the PGA BMW Championships 2022 at Wentworth and a chance for Cull to play golf at the St Andrews Golf Course.

 Cull created a bucket list that included what he described as 'cliche', such as going to the Maldives and track days.
 Other ideas included going on a road trip to Monaco, going to Disneyland in Florida, to New York at Christmas and go on a cruise.

-One idea was to go to the Formula 1 at Silverstone, which Cull did with his Dad in July 2022.
+One idea was to go to the Formula 1 at Silverstone, which Cull did with his father in July 2022.

 A left-field bucket list idea was for Cull to 'try oysters and lobster'.
 Cull discussed going skydiving, however, he had a fear of heights, noting only being able to go to the middle floor when climbing the Eiffel Tower.